hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Local repository.
+If I understand correctly, Git has two sorts of repositories: one called local, another called remote. ...
+Git local repository is the one on which we will make local changes, typically this local repository is on our computer.
+Git remote repository is the one of the server, typically a machine situated at 42 miles away.